faiyaz7283/dashtam-api/docs/development/troubleshooting/index.md

 # Troubleshooting

 Documentation of critical debugging sessions, issue resolutions, and problem-solving journeys within the Dashtam project.
+Each troubleshooting guide provides a complete narrative from symptom discovery through investigation to final resolution.

 ---

 ## 📚 Contents

 This directory contains detailed troubleshooting guides documenting complex bugs, their investigation, root cause analysis, and final resolutions.
-Each document provides a complete narrative of the debugging process to help future developers facing similar issues.
+These guides serve as a knowledge base for future developers facing similar issues, preserving critical debugging insights and solution patterns.

+**What's Here:**

+- Async/await and database session issues
+- CI/CD pipeline debugging and fixes
+- Test infrastructure problems and solutions
+- Docker and environment configuration issues

 ---